grafana/loki/docs/sources/installation/tanka.md

 }
 ```

-Notice that `container_root_path` is your own data root for the Docker Daemon.
-Run `docker info | grep "Root Dir"` to get the root path.

 Run `tk show environments/loki` to see the manifests that will be deployed to
 the cluster.
 Run `tk apply environments/loki` to deploy the manifests.

->> **Note:** You'll likely be prompted to set the `boltdb_shipper_shared_store` based on which backend you're using.
-This is expected.
-Set it to the name of the storage backend (i.e. 'gcs') that you've chosen.
-Available options may be found in the [configuration docs](https://grafana.com/docs/loki/latest/configuration/#storage_config).